Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Enumerating Shift-Symmetric Configurations

 \subsection{Bounding the Number of Shift-Symmetric Configurations}

-In the previous section we derived a closed and efficient formula for counting the number of shift-symmetric configurations in a square lattice $N = n^2$.
-To get a deeper and more qualitative insight we now bound this number from the top and the bottom.
-We prove that the lower bound is tight and reached only on prime lattices.
+In the previous section we derived closed and increasingly efficient formulas for counting the number of shift-symmetric configurations in a square lattice $N = n^2$.
+To get a deeper and more qualitative insight we now bound this number from the top and the bottom by exponential functions.
+We prove that the lower bound is tight on prime lattices (example in Fig. \ref{fig:symmetric-configs-3x3}), whereas local maxima are reached on even ones (Fig. \ref{fig:symmetric-count-2d}).